UDST/urbansim/README.md

 Installation
 ---------------

-Download and install Anaconda Python distribution:
+Download and install Anaconda Python distribution (early reviews on the v1.8 Anaconda installer are that there's something wrong with Pandas - not sure what the specifiecs are yet, but we suggest v1.6 of the installer with Pandas v0.11 - upgrading will cause Pandas to crash on many operations!):

 http://www.continuum.io/downloads